top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 The calibration procedure consists of two parts:

-* Recording rosbag for different duckiebot maneuvers in front of chess board
+* Recording Rosbag for different Duckiebot maneuvers in front of a chessboard

 * Offline processing of rosbag to find odometry parameters with fit